WASHINGTON MONUMENT HISTORY

 GETTING TICKETS AT THE MONUMENT

-Online tickets sure make things easy, but unless you know months in advance of when you will be in Washington, you most likely will find yourself standing in line at the Washington Monument Lodge trying to get a ticket on the day of your visit—no tickets for subsequent days are given away at the box office.
-If you can find your way to the Monument, you can’t miss the Lodge situated near 15th Street.
+Online tickets sure make things easy, but unless you know in advance when you will be in Washington, you most likely will find yourself standing in line at the Washington Monument Lodge trying to get a ticket on the day of your visit—no tickets for subsequent days are given away at the box office.
+If you can find your way to the Washington Monument, you can’t miss the Lodge situated near 15th Street.
 In addition to serving as a ticket office, the Lodge has an information desk, souvenir store, and a public restroom.
-The ticket office opens at 8:30 AM, and the first tour for walk-up visitors is at 9 AM (10:30 AM for reserved tickets).
+The ticket office opens at 8:45 AM.

 If you want a ticket, you must arrive early and stand in line, but how far in advance depends on the season and the day of the week.
 I can tell you my personal experience and the experience of a buddy of mine, but there are so many combinations of circumstances that it is impossible to predict with certainty the time you need to arrive in order to get a ticket.
 All I feel comfortable in saying is that if you are in line by 7 AM, you should be able to get a ticket.
 You may find, as I did, that on some days this is way earlier than necessary, but it’s better than getting left empty handed.

 Each individual can get up to 6 tickets.
-As mentioned above, if you need more than six tickets, either order them online or have one person for each six group member stand in line.
+As mentioned above, if you need more than six, either order them online in advance or have one person for each six group members stand in line.

 The following is my account and my buddy’s account of getting tickets.